Want to reduce the pain you have with Fibromyalgia?

 In fact, this is paid for by INSURANCE in several European countries who recognize the therapeutic benefits.

 There are other products that work amazingly well for fibromyalgia too.
-The best magnesium supplement, magnesium threonate is in the kit.
+The best magnesium supplement, magnesium threonate is helpful.
 The muscle spasm and pain of FMS is thought to be related to magnesium deficiency.